How To Take Care Of A Goldendoodle Puppy: 14 Veterinarian Tips

 When feeding your Goldendoodle wet food, make sure to decrease the amount of dry food that you are feeding them, or your Goldendoodle can become overweight.

-Behavioral Training and Socialization
+6 – Behavioral Training

 When you first get your Goldendoodle puppy, you will need to train them on how to act and socialize them with other people and pets.